cfcv/autonomous_car_driving/README.md

 try to predict the respective steering angle, so it will be the output of the model

 *   With this data, i trained the pilotNet for 20 epochs, what gave me a good result but the car was not able to do the final right turn because of the data imbalance of the training set.
 In this track there are much more left turns than right turns so almost all the training examples have a negative output(steering angle), thus the probability of the model output a negative value(left turn) is much higher than a positive value(right turn).
+Besides, there are few turns, so the majority of the steering angles outputs are around zero and thus the model will be biased to output small values.

 *   To correct this data imbalance problem i used data augmentation: x and y translation, horrizontal mirroing, random shadows and bright.
 Check out the result by clicking in the image bellow: